Technigo/project-portfolio/README.md

 # Technigo - React Portfolio Project

-I have compelted Sprint 2 of the boot camp!
+I have completed Sprint 2 of the boot camp!
 For the final phase, I took my skills in React to the next level by building my very own portfolio website, following a UX Designers specs, using the concepts learned in class.

 ## Author